quantopian/zipline/docs/source/bundles.rst

 Zipline also ships with a factory function for creating a data bundle out of a set of tickers from yahoo: :func:`~zipline.data.bundles.yahoo_equities`.
-This makes it easy to pre-download and cache the data for a set of equities from yahoo.
-This includes daily pricing data along with splits, cash dividends, and inferred asset metadata.
+:func:`~zipline.data.bundles.yahoo_equities` makes it easy to pre-download and cache the data for a set of equities from yahoo.
+The yahoo bundles include daily pricing data along with splits, cash dividends, and inferred asset metadata.
 To create a bundle from a set of equities, add the following to your ``~/.zipline/extensions.py`` file:

 .. code-block:: python